 Monstera adansonii also known as Monstera friedrichsthalii [Mon-STER-uh, Free-dreech-sta-lia-na] is a tropical plant, evergreen, glossy vine native to various regions of Brazil, Ecuador, Peru, South America, and Central America.

-The Swiss cheese vine is the type of plant species that changes the shapes of their larger leaves as they mature.
+The Swiss cheese vine plant is the type of Monstera plant species that changes the shapes of its larger leaves as they mature.

 This unique ability of Monstera makes it difficult for botanists to categorize these species.

-Other Monstera plants (M deliciosa) look similar to this one, such as the Monstera obliqua but are much rarer than the Monstera adansonii vine.
+Other Monstera plants like Monstera deliciosa and Monstera obliqua look similar to adansonii.
+Monstera obliqua is much rarer than the Monstera adansonii vine.

 Size & Growth

-Monstera adansonii cheese vine has two leaf forms, like many aroids – juvenile and adult.
+Monstera adansonii aka Swiss cheese vine has two leaf forms, like many aroids – juvenile and adult.

 This vine has show-stopper foliage and a fast growth rate.
 Every split leaf gets covered with oval-shaped holes (fenestration).